Yassine Brahim: Early life and education

 Born 1966 in Mahdia, Brahim was raised in Bizerte by Tunisian Air Force officer Mahfoudh Brahim and his mother, a teacher and daughter of revolutionary Abdelaziz Mastouri.
 When he was ten years old, they moved to Carthage where Brahim visited secondary school.
 With a stipend of the Tunisian government, he left Tunisia in 1983 for a preparatory course in Toulouse, France.
 In 1989 he received his diploma in Engineering at École Centrale Paris.

 Professional career

-Brahim subsequently worked for Cap Gemini.
+Brahim subsequently worked for Capgemini.
 A job with French bank Société Générale led him back to Tunisia, where in 2000 he founded his own information services company 2ic which in 2004 he sold to French company Teamlog.
 He joined financial software company Ubitrade and when his company was sold to GL Trade in 2006, he moved to London being appointed general director of the new company, which he led into the following acquisition by U.S. based SunGard.